DDtMM/angular-signal-generators/README.md

 This is very similar to rxjs's *debounce* operator.
 This has two overloads - one where it accepts a signal and the value is debounced in a readonly signal, and one where it has a *set* and *update* method and the change of the value occurs after debounce time elapses.

+### extendSignal

+Adds new methods to a signal - even hiding the existing methods if desired.
+It does this by passing the original signal or a "proxy" as the first parameter of the new method.
+This first parameter is obscured from the consumer so that it appears to be a normal method.

 ### liftSignal

 "Lifts" methods from a signal's value to the signal itself just by passing a tuple of method names.
 The lifted methods should be those appropriate for mutating or updating the value.
 For example, lifting `Array.push` will add a method called *push* to the signal.
 Calling the *push* method will internally call `signal.mutate()` with a function that executes the push.